jaclu/tmux-menus/README.md

 <summary>Recent Changes</summary>
 <br>

+- If whiptail is needed, but not installed, hitting the trigger key will display:
+`DEPENDENCY: tmux-menus needs whiptail`
 - New menu: Navigate & Search
 - Separate Currencies menu under Missing Keys
 - moved "Search in all Sessions & Windows" to Advanced
 - made "Paste Buffers" to fit on 23 lines
-- reworked param cache handling

 </details>
 <details>
 <summary>Purpose</summary>
 <br>

-Some basic popup menus come as the default
-(See *Configuration* for how to disable them)
+Some basic popup menus come with tmux as the default (See *Configuration* for how to disable them)

-- `<prefix> <` displays some Windows handling options
-- `<prefix> >` displays some pane handling options
-- Right-click on a pane, ALT-right-click on a pane, status or status left.

-Rather lacking and since they're written as hard-to-read one-liners, a more integrated approach with navigation and adaptability seemed the way to go, also covering more than panes and windows.
+Rather lacking and since they're written as hard-to-read one-liners, a more integrated approach with navigation and adaptability seemed the way to go.

 Not solely meant for beginners, I use it myself all the time:

 - When connecting using terminals without much support for Meta or Ctrl, this gives access to all the actions that aren't available with the regular shortcuts.
-For instance, when running iSH the console keyboard is pretty limited.
+For instance, when running the built in Terminal on MacOS the console keyboard is pretty limited.
-- Tasks that would need external scripts to avoid hard-to-read complex bind one-liners, such as killing the current session, without getting disconnected.
+- Tasks that would need external scripts to avoid hard-to-read complex bind one-liners, such as killing the current session without getting disconnected.
 - When direct typing would be much longer.
 Example: Kill the server directly with 12 keys: